appdev-lessons/deploying-to-fly/content.md

 ## Deploying a database-backed Rails app

-Proceed as in the previous steps by creating a new organization for your app, launching the codespace, updating the fly version and running the `fly launch` command.
+Proceed as in the previous steps by launching the codespace, updating the fly version and running the `fly launch` command.

 The difference to the previous step comes when selecting a `Postgresql database`.
 This time you will say `Y` for "yes".
 Then, be sure to select the `Development` configuration: